-BIKE IT OR HIKE IT-

 Note; during the summer months a fee is required to enter the park, however, if you continue past the park, just after crossing the bike trail, an open field is available for parking.

-Starting from the Greenfield Recreation Area; The trail starts across Nashs Mill Rd and crosses over the Green River via a newly built "green" iron bridge.
+Starting from the Greenfield Recreation Area [Northern End]; The Riverside Greenway starts across Nashs Mill Rd and crosses over the Green River via a green iron bridge.
 The trail then turns right and travels between I-91, up to your left and the Green River below to your right.
 You then pass below the highway, next to the river, with a stone embankment on your left and a wood fence on your right.
 When the stone embankment ends, head left off the trail up a grassy path.
 Take 12 paces (2 steps = 1 pace) along this path to an intersection.
 Right is a dirt trail up a hill.
 Continue straight, parallel with the highway, another 3 paces.
 Spot 3 small rocks to your right along the tree line.
 Behind these rocks is a medium sized tree with an Ironwood tree (very smooth, gray bark that looks like muscles; also called Musclewood) growing out of the back of it.
 Here you'll find a pile of rocks.
 Please DO NOT remove the top rock.
 Simply remove the small middle rock next to a sapling, reach inside and remove the Riverside Greenway Letterbox.
-Continuing along the trail, 3/4 miles brings you through a meadow.
+Continuing along the trail, 0.7 miles brings you through a meadow.
 If you look up on the hill, you can see Greenfield County Prison.
 The trail then ends at Riverside Drive after 1 mile.

 CLICK HERE FOR FRANKLIN COUNTY BIKEWAY MAP

 TO EMAIL A VERIFICATION

 BEFORE YOU SET OUT BE SURE TO READ THE